AnyhowStep/tsql/README.md

 + As much as possible, compile-time type-safety!
   + Run-time checks should also be included, as much as possible (without impacting performance too much)
+  + Expressions, sub-queries, correlated sub-queries, etc. must be composable and should have compile-time checks

 + Provide unified query-building
   + Write query-building code **once**